Menu

 • Cancellation less than two weeks prior to start of program: No refund of program fee

 Candidates should apply 60 days prior to their preferred session for the program start date.
-However, applications are accepted at any time but the timeliness of your application may limit your ability to received your preferred session date.
+However, applications are accepted at any time but the timeliness of your application may limit your ability to receive your preferred session date.

 An applicant selects on the application, in order of preference, which session they would like to attend.
 If a session is filled or no longer available, then the next option selected will be considered.
 If there is no availability for any of the selected dates, an applicant will be notified of the next available date or be given the option not to proceed with the application.